Fencing Classes

 Key Concepts

-What kind of fencing does Vivo teach?
+What does Vivo Fencing Club teach?

 What does "physical chess" mean in fencing?